 - Do not give the person water, pills, or food until the person is fully alert.

 - Be sensitive and supportive, and ask others to do the same.

 If you have questions, contact Student Health Services - Ext.
 5748

-For more information contact Services for Students with Disabilities - Ext.
+For more information contact the Office of Disability Services - Ext.
 5916